Ezra Jack Keats: Early life

 Keats was born Jacob Ezra Katz on March 11, 1916, to a poor family in East New York, Brooklyn, the third child of Polish-Jewish immigrants Benjamin Katz and Augusta Podgainy.
 He made pictures out of whatever scraps of wood, cloth and paper that he could collect.
 Benjamin Katz, who worked as a waiter, discouraged his son's artistic tendencies and insisted that artists lived terrible, impoverished lives.
-Nevertheless, Keats sometimes brought home tubes of paint, claiming, "A starving artist swapped this for a bowl of soup."
+Nevertheless, Keats's father sometimes brought home tubes of paint, claiming, "A starving artist swapped this for a bowl of soup."

 Keats learned about art at the library and school.
 When he graduated from Junior High School 149, Keats received a medal for drawing that he kept his entire life.
 Keats attended Thomas Jefferson High School, where he won a national contest run by Scholastic for an oil painting depicting hobos warming themselves around a fire.
 At his graduation, in January 1935, Keats was to receive the senior class medal for excellence in art.
 Two days before the ceremony, Benjamin Katz died in the street of a heart attack.
 When Keats identified his father's body, he later wrote, "There in his wallet were worn and tattered newspaper clippings of the notices of the awards I had won.
 My silent admirer and supplier, he had been torn between his dread of my leading a life of hardship and his real pride in my work."